Jeffy723/love-unfolds/README.md

 A simple and heartwarming responsive website built for the **ICL 3.0 Web Design Competition**, themed around **Love**.

-This project is a visual and emotional celebration of love — from touching quotes to soothing pastel gradients, every element is crafted to evoke warmth and affection.
+This project is a visual and emotional celebration of love — from touching quotes to dynamic random images, every element is crafted to evoke warmth and affection.

 [🌐 Live Demo](https://Jeffy723.github.io/love-unfolds/) • [📁 View Source](https://github.com/Jeffy723/love-unfolds)